 Karva Chauth is that festival where Indian wives fast for an entire day praying for the health, long life and success of their husbands.
 The Chandogya Upanishad says that when Brahma is worshipped in the male form ensconced in the ‘Chandrama’ or moon, it helps one to overcome all evil and misdeeds.
-An individual is able to overcome all types of hindrances, obstacles and pain.
-Traditionally those who observe this fast worship Shiv, Parvati, Ganesha, Kartike and Moon.
-The puja kicks off after the moon rises on the horizon and after the puja is completed, the mother-in-law or someone like her gifts the daughter-in-law, who was fasting, clay karvas filled with rice, urad daal, cosmetics and other bridal necessities.
+Traditionally those who observe this fast worship Shiv, Parvati, Ganesha, Kartik and Moon.
+The puja starts after the moon rises on the horizon and after the puja is completed, the mother-in-law gifts the daughter-in-law, who was fasting, clay karvas filled with rice, urad daal, cosmetics and other bridal necessities.
 Karva essentially means big earthen pots.

 According to the Mahabharata, Arjun had once gone for an intense meditation session to the Nilgiris and the other Pandava brothers had to face a major crisis in his absence.
 Their wife, Draupadi, desperate to help, asks Lord Krishna for a solution.
 He opines that if she can fast on the fourth day after full moon in the month of Kartik, the brothers will be able to overcome all their misery.
 Draupadi did as advised and the Pandava brothers were able to overcome all their problems.
 For generations now these instances have continued to highlight the significant of this fast and puja in modern times.

 Consult our expert astrologers online to learn more about Karwa Chauth pooja methodology and Muhrat.

 Click here to get your first consultation worth ₹100 absolutely free.

 It is now time to understand the ritual that comprises of this puja and fast.
 First of all here is your complete guide on what all you need for this puja:

 - Mehendi or Henna